sebastiaanluca/laravel-conditional-providers/README.md

 Specify the service providers and facades to load per environment directly in your configuration file.
 No more need to add lengthy blocks of conditionals to your `AppServiceProvider`, do it all in the app configuration file like you would with any service provider and facade!

-Inspired by [Matt Staufer](https://mattstauffer.co/blog/conditionally-loading-service-providers-in-laravel-5) and others.
+Inspired by [Matt Staufer](https://mattstauffer.co/blog/conditionally-loading-service-providers-in-laravel-5), [Sven Luijten](https://github.com/svenluijten/env-providers), and others.

 ## Table of contents